learn-co-curriculum/dsc-resilient-distributed-datasets-rdd-lab/README.md

 ## Filter
 After meeting with some external consultants, BuyStuff has determined that its business will be more profitable if it focuses on higher ticket items.
 Now, use the filter method to select items that bring in more than $300 after tax and discount have been removed.
 A filter method is a specialized form of a map function that only returns the items that match a certain criteria.
 In the cell below:
-* use a lambda function within a filter function to meet the consultant's suggestion's specifications
+* use a lambda function within a filter function to meet the consultant's suggestion's specifications. set RDD = `selected_items`
 * calculate the total number of items remaining in BuyStuff's inventory